 Historic Wineries on Mount Etna

 Winemaking on Etna dates back over three thousand years, with ancient wineries found standing from the 5th Century BC.
-While modern-day winemakers have built newer cellars, a walk through Etna’s hilly slopes reveals marvelous abandoned wineries of its past.
+While modern-day winemakers have built newer cellars, a walk through Etna’s hilly slopes reveals marvelous abandoned wineries.

 Fortunately, some Etna winemakers are painstakingly restoring and transforming Palmentos into Bed and Breakfasts, tasting rooms, museums, and event spaces.
 Inside, you can sometimes find ancient amphora clay vessels, once and still used to age and store wine.

-Etna’s star native grape, Nerello Mascalese is one of Italy’s powerhouse reds, alongside Nebbiolo, Aglianico, and Sangiovese, from Brunello di Montalcino.
-In alliance with its counterparts, premium Etna Rosso wines are refined and delicate, while also exuding strength and tannic structure.
-They express round red cherry fruits akin to Pinot Noir but also carry the herbs, spice, and long finish of Nebbiolo wines.
-They drink well young, but like most fine wines, get better with age.
+Etna’s star native grape, Nerello Mascalese, is one of Italy’s powerhouse reds, alongside Nebbiolo, Aglianico, and Sangiovese, from Brunello di Montalcino.
+In alliance with its counterparts, premium Etna Rosso wines are refined and delicate while also exuding strength and tannic structure.
+They express round red cherry fruits akin to Pinot Noir but also carry Nebbiolo wines’ herbs, spice, and long finish.
+Like most fine wines, they drink well young but get better with age.

 Previously underappreciated, Etna’s white wines have been growing in popularity over the past few decades.
-Typically planted at higher elevations on the eastern or northern facing slopes, Etna’s whites can rival some of the best cool-climate wines.
+Etna’s white wines are usually grown at higher elevations on east or north slopes.
+These wines can be as good as some of the finest cool-climate wines.

-Sicily’s native grape Carricante dominates the Etna Bianco blend at 60% minimum, with Cataratto comprising a maximum of 40%.
+Sicily’s native grape Carricante dominates the Etna Bianco blend at 60% minimum, with Cataratto comprising 40%.
 Also permitted in the Bianco is the inclusion of up to 15% other known grapes.
 However, Etna Bianco Superiore wines must comprise at least 80% Carricante and 20% maximum other grapes.

-The best examples of Carricante grow at high elevations, upwards of 2,500ft above sea level, especially near the town of Milo.
+The best examples of Carricante grow at high elevations, upwards of 2,500ft above sea level, especially near Milo.
 Here, the cool temperatures help retain acidity and complex aromas.
 They are typically salty and herbaceous with lemon and notes of orange peel.